Christo107/MyFilmBlog/README.md

 ## Bugs
 ### Fixed Bugs
 - Actor_Detail page was not loading due to errors in the views and Url patterns code.
 This was fixed with the aid of Josh from Tutor Support.
+- Genres were not loading on post-detail page.
+- Genre list was not loading on dropdown search by genre.
+Code was missing from Templates oon settings.py.

 ### Known Bugs
 - Responsiveness on Actor Detail card on smaller devices.